I, Anke – Chris’ wife and partner at Yogashala, wrote this essay.

-I, Anke, wrote this essay to speak to your imagination, and to share how Kundalini yoga has been a rich source of wellbeing and transformation for me.
+My intention is to speak to your imagination and share how Kundalini yoga has been a rich source of wellbeing and transformation for me.
 I hope to ignite a spark of curiosity in you too, so that you may drink from this source as many others have done before us.

 Giving up easily is not really who I am.
 I rather choose to overcome myself.

 It happens regularly on the mat that I feel my body weakening and resistance rising while I work hard and sweat accordingly.
-I conquer the challenge using my own personal compass which leads me to never surrender to the loss of physical power and to overrule the persistent voice in my head telling me to give up.
+I conquer the challenge, using my own personal compass.
+It leads me to never surrender to the loss of physical power and to overrule the (occasionally persistent) voice in my head telling me to give up.
 After each class I feel great and can assure you that the challenge has been worth the effort!

-Kundalini yoga offers a great variety of sets of exercises.
-These are called Kriyas.
+Kundalini yoga offers a great variety of Kriyas.